Sarah Spiegel (singer)

 Sarah Spiegel is an American singer and actress who specializes in the Great American Songbook style.
 She toured for years with the Louis Prima Jr. band, Louis Prima Jr. and the Witnesses, and now performs as a solo artist in concerts and recordings.
 She has appeared as an actress in television shows such as NCIS, King of Queens, and Boston Public.

 Early life

 Spiegel was born in Long Branch, New Jersey, to Mel and Fran Spiegel.
 Growing up in Belmar, New Jersey, she studied tap and jazz dancing.
 She studied acting at the Spring Lake (New Jersey) Theatre Company, where she performed in such plays as Godspell, A Midsummer Night's Dream, and Scrooge.
 At 14, Spiegel moved with her parents to Jupiter, Florida, where she attended Dreyfoos School of the Arts.
 As a senior in high school, she was nominated for a foreign language scholarship from the Pathfinder High School Scholarship Awards.
 Spiegel won a full scholarship to college and awards of excellence in performance competitions in the areas of solo and duet singing and acting.
-She excelled at music and began singing locally, as well as appearing in plays, commercials, TV shows, and movies produced in Florida.
-(She had already made her screen debut at 9 in a deleted bit part in Woody Allen's New York Stories.)
+She studied music and began singing locally and appearing in plays, commercials, TV shows, and films produced in Florida.